morekoya/design-patterns/README.md

 4. ### Bridge design pattern
 The following is required in getting a shape to be drawn on a system

     a.
 The name of shape

     b.
 The name of system

-this can easily be accomplished by Rectangle.new(MacOs.new)
+this can easily be accomplished by `Rectangle.new(MacOs.new)`

-So the rectangle.draw shows up 'drawing a rectangle upon a Mac'
+So the rectangle#draw shows up 'drawing a rectangle upon a Mac'